 Q: Can I see you in action before I commit?

 A: Yes.
 If you are curious about our training or methods, you are welcome to come watch a group session.
 Contact us directly to get a list of upcoming events.
 You can also check us out on our YouTube page.

 A: No. However we do offer training sessions to assist you in learning how to handle your dog that is aggressive or fearful in a grooming situation.

 A: No. Shock collars are based on positive punishment (adding a negative consequence) and negative reinforcement (making the dog work to avoid something unpleasant).
 We now know that dogs learn more easily and learn more quickly using positive reinforcement training methods.

 Q: Why does a first appointment cost more?

-A: During a first lesson, the client will fill out paperwork and we will go over a lot of basic information about dogs.
-Clients also usually have many questions they wish to address.
+A: During a first lesson, we will go over a lot of basic information about dogs.
+New clients also have many questions they wish to address.
 These things take extra time to go over, hence the extra cost.